comp110-lytle/comp110/site/exercises/one-shot-battleship.md

 ## Part 2.
 Print a Grid -- 30 Points

 In battleship, you normally have a grid of blue boxes instead of just one row of ocean as seen in EX01.
 Using the concept of `while` loops, you'll be able to print out any grid at the size of your choice!
-Remember, the location of your guess within the grid will contain a red box if you guessed correctly and a white box if not.
+Remember, the location of your guess within the grid will contain a red box if you guessed both column and row correctly and a white box if not.
 If you haven't already, paste in the following constants:

 ~~~
     BLUE_BOX: str = "\U0001F7E6"